-- Moreover, because energy efficiency is modeled as a load modifier in the CPIRP, for the Calculation of the underlying system capacity benefit input values, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
-62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs.¶ - (h) The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the system capacity benefit input values of all energy efficiency programs. - The Reserve Margin used shall be based upon the reserve margin target established in the most recent Commission adopted CPIRP proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. - (j) The Performance Adjustment Factor (PAF) used shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing.¶ - 23.
-21. If a program fails the economic test in Paragraph 201 above, Duke Energy Carolinas will determine if certain measures can be removed from the program to satisfy the criteria established in Paragraph 201. - 24.
-22. Nothing in this Mechanism relieves Duke Energy Carolinas from its obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE measures or programs other than the DSM/EE Innovation Program described below in Paragraph 32.
-As specifically required by Rule R8- 68(c)(3)(iii), Duke Energy Carolinas shall, in its filings for approval of measures and programs. describe in detail the industry-accepted methods to be used to collect and analyze data; measure and analyze program participation; and evaluate, measure, verify, and validate estimated energy and peak demand savings.
-Duke Energy Carolinas shall provide a schedule for reporting the results of this EM&V process to the Commission.
+22B.
+Moreover, because energy efficiency is modeled as a load modifier in the CPIRP, for the Calculation of the underlying system capacity benefit input values, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
+62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs.¶

+The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the system capacity benefit input values of all energy efficiency programs.

+The Reserve Margin used shall be based upon the reserve margin target established in the most recent Commission adopted CPIRP proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing. ¶ suggestions from its Collaborative for additional Programs and Measures for its future consideration.

+The Performance Adjustment Factor (PAF) used shall be based upon value reflected in the most recent Commission approved Biennial Avoided Cost proceeding as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing.

+- 21. 23.
+If a Program fails the economic screening in Paragraph 219 above, DEP will determine if certain Measures can be removed from the Program to satisfy the criteria established in Paragraph 219. - 24.¶22.
+DEP will provide its Stakeholder Collaborative with information relating to Programs and Measures either currently being considered or planned for future consideration.
+DEP will also seek

+-25.
+Nothing in this Mechanism relieves DEP from its obligation to comply with Commission Rule R8-68 when filing for approval of DSM or EE Measures or Programs other than the DSM/EE Innovation Program described below in Paragraph 32.
+As specifically required by Commission Rule R8-68(c)(3)(iii), DEP shall, in its filings for approval of Measures and Programs, describe the industry-accepted methods to be used to collect and analyze data; measure and analyze Program participation; and evaluate, measure, verify, and validate the energy and peak demand savings.
+In its filings, DEP shall also provide a schedule for reporting the results of this EM&V process to the Commission.
 The EM&V process description should describe not only the methodologies used to produce the impact estimates utilized, but also any methodologies the Company considered and rejected.
 Specifically, the Company's filings shall clearly identify the proposed baseline category to be used to determine energy savings for all Programs and Measures, including the measures for which the Company proposes to determine impacts utilizing an "as found" baseline; the measures for which it proposes to use the existing efficiency standard as the baseline; and the measures for which it proposes to use a de facto baseline determined through market research.
 The Company shall provide the rationale supporting the use of its proposed baseline for the applicable Program or Measures.
 For any such Programs or Measures, the filing will also detail the specific EM&V protocols that will be utilized to appropriately measure and verify the impacts.
-Additionally, if Duke Energy Carolinas plans to use an independent third party for purposes of EM&V, it shall identify the third party and include all third-party costs in its filing.¶
+Additionally, where known, DEP shall identify the independent third party it plans to use for purposes of EM&V, and include an estimate of all third-party costs in its filing.
+If not known at the time of filing for approval, the information shall be provided at the time of DEP's next annual rider filing.